cshinaver/pytron/README.md

 and will proceed to quit the game.
 Note that moving backwards onto your own trail will kill your bike (trying to move down while moving up).

+Some helpful debugging messages can be printed by changing line 23 of main.py where is says WARNING to DEBUG.